AIML-research/AIML-research.github.io/_pages/home.md

 ---

 Welcome to the AIML group at the [Institute of Computer Science](https://www.mi.fu-berlin.de/en/inf/index.html), [Department of Mathematics and Informatics](https://www.mi.fu-berlin.de/en/index.html) of [Freie Universität Berlin](https://www.fu-berlin.de/en/).
 Our aim is to design intelligent algorithms that learn from data *continuously* following the cumulative nature of human learning, while ensuring that what has been learned helps driving *positive societal impact*.

-We currently focus on the following directions:
+Ongoing directions include:
 - Continuous learning over non-stationary data and data streams, that is adapting machine learning models to changing environments.
 - Responsible AI, in particular fairness-aware machine learning and explainable AI.
 - Creative AI, that is using machines to generate new data and solutions.